localthomas/discord-rsvp/Readme.md

 ### Requirements

+A host for running containers (e.g. docker or podman) that has valid DNS configuration and a HTTPS proxy with valid certificates for the host.

-A Discord [application](https://discord.com/developers/applications) with a configured interactions endpoint URL and an OAuth2 redirect URL.
+A registered Discord [application](https://discord.com/developers/applications) with a configured interactions endpoint URL and an OAuth2 redirect URL.

 The URL must follow the following schema: